thetensor-space/OpenDleto/README.md

 ```

-Run the algorthm on the resulting tensor
+Run the algorithm on the resulting tensor:
 ```julia
 jualia> resRandomDiagonalBlock=toCurveTensor(rTensorDiagonalBlock.tensor)
 ```